-Parents who choose to home-educate their children are responsible for ensuring that the education provided is efficient, full-time and suitable to the child’s age, ability, aptitude and any special educational needs they may have.
-They do not have to follow the national curriculum.
+Parents who choose to home-educate their children are responsible for ensuring that the education provided is efficient, full-time and suitable to the child’s age, ability, aptitude and any SEN they may have.
+They are not required to provide a broad and balanced curriculum and do not have to follow the National Curriculum.
 The parents of home educated children must be prepared to assume full financial responsibility, including bearing the cost of any public examinations.

 Commons Briefing papers SN05108